 ‘What is this place?’

-The horizon seemed frozen within the endless time.
+The horizon seemed frozen within an endless time.
 The azure sky perhaps silent for eternity.
-The clear blue ocean, was it hiding a secret?
+The bright blue ocean, was it hiding a secret?

 ‘So, the last time I was here, it was not a dream?
 Or perhaps this is a dream?
-If so, what a peculiar one it is.’
+If so, what a strange one it is.’

-My consciousness took form of an adult body.
-This body stand still, just like how everything unmoved around it.
+My consciousness took the form of an adult body.
+This body stands still, just like how everything unmoved around it.

-Even this stillness felt like forever, somehow there was connection that I felt between myself in the whole dimension.
+Even this stillness felt like forever, and somehow there was a connection that I felt between myself in the whole dimension.
 Like I was it.

-Suddenly, I sensed something, a small dot in some remote corner of the horizon, it so small that I failed noticed before.
-And I felt, I can take it closer to me.
+Suddenly, I sensed something, a small dot in some remote corner of the horizon, it so little that I failed noticed before.
+And I felt I could take it closer to me.

-I raised my hand up, I somehow knew this feeling, then I ‘pulled’ it toward me, and in flash, it appeared before me.
+I raised my hand, I somehow knew this feeling, then I ‘pulled’ it toward me, and in a flash, it appeared before me.

-It was a tome with golden cover, titled ‘Book of Pono’, somehow – again – I could read this ancient-looking text.
+It was a tome with a golden cover, titled ‘Book of Pono,’ somehow – again – I could read this ancient-looking text.

 ‘Wasn’t this the book that mother mentioned before?’